Welcome! Glad you stopped by and hope you stop by often as I celebrate my Appalachian Heritage.

 I have always had a love for history, antiques, vintage finds,-basically anything old.
 As long as I can remember I have craved a connection with my heritage and the creativity that abounds in it.
 My hope is that through this blog I can begin to understand how the love for the past can be woven into a hope for the future as well as an appreciation for the present.

 The unique name of this site comes from an old saying "Even a blind pig can find an acorn every once in a while."
-When I first started out in early spring of 2008 the saying behind the name was often in my thoughts-as I didn't really know if I could accomplish what I wanted too-but I sincerly hope like the blind pig-I'll find the acorn.
+When I first started out in March 2008 the saying behind the name was often in my thoughts-as I didn't really know if I could accomplish what I wanted too-but sincerely hoped like the blind pig-I'd find the acorn.

 Appalachia is a haven for artisans of all genres.
 I believe historically this shows the independence that is often associated with mountain folk.
 They depended on themselves or their neighbors to supply the necessities of life: clothing, quilts, food, soap and even entertainment.
-I feature profiles of Mountain Folk who show an inclination to old time ways, to old time traditional music and to art.
 Whether someone is detailing how to can green beans, plant corn, quilt, or simply telling about their life, there is a wealth of information to be gathered from the people of the Appalachian Mountains.
-You can see the profiles as they are posted and on the Mountain Folk page.
+You can see some of the profiles on the Mountain Folk page.

 Just saying the word "Appalachian" brings to mind music.
 I grew up in a musical family and was blessed to hear traditional Appalachian music on a daily basis.
 Pickin & Grinnin is a regular spot here and will feature my family's music.